cozy/cozy-docs/src/documents/hack/getting-started/play-with-data-system.html.md

 it wasn't easy!

-Now look a bit behind you: your application has grown a lot and the code itself is getting fat which could complicate the addition of new features and more generally your ability to maintain the application (or to get contributions from the community!)
+Now look a bit behind you: your application has grown a lot and the code itself is getting fat, which could complicate the addition of new features and more generally your ability to maintain the application (or to get contributions from the community!)